Have you ever thought about going abroad during your teacher training programme?

 What did you miss most from Germany?

-Again, it's my friends and my family that I missed the most.
-All material things can be bought in Portugal just like in Germany.
+Again, it was my friends and family that I missed the most.
+You can buy all the material things in Portugal just like in Germany.

 What do you miss from your host country?

-What would you recommend to others who are thinking about a stay abroad?
-What are the three reasons for doing your internship abroad?
+What would you recommend to others who are considering a stay abroad?
+What are the three reasons for doing an internship abroad?

-My stay abroad helped me to develop personally enormously and to leave my comfort zone by overcoming my own limitations.
-Even if you have doubts at the beginning and leave your family and friends behind in your home country, you should simply take the plunge and be brave, because a stay abroad is very enriching in many ways.
+During my stay abroad, I developed enormously as a person and left my comfort zone by overcoming my own limits.
+Even if you have doubts at the beginning and leave your family and friends behind in your home country, you should just go for it and be brave, because a stay abroad is very enriching in many ways.

-What did you take away or gain from your country?
+What have you taken with you or gained from your country?
 Experiences, objects, friends or inspiration?

-I didn't take any objects or material things with me from the country, it's more the experiences and adventures that I can talk about and rave about for a long time to come.
-If I were to try to put the decision to do an internship abroad and the associated stage of life into words, it would be the following:
+I didn't take any objects or material things with me from the country, it's more the experiences and adventures that I can talk and rave about for a long time to come.
+If I were to try to summarise the decision to do an internship abroad and the associated stage in my life in words, they would be the following:

 It is often the first step into the unknown that prevents us from embarking on a great adventure.
-We should take it anyway, because it is worth it.
+We should take it anyway, because it's worth it.

 Great experiences taste sweet every time we think about them.
-Unfulfilled dreams become more and more bitter.
+Unfulfilled dreams always become more bitter.

 Which country did you visit and for how long were you there?